dtonda8/PASS_W7/README.md

 **Output**: [0,1]

 Challenge: Can you come up with an algorithm that is less than O($n^2$) time complexity?
-(You can assume dictionary operations are O(1) for this question)
+If you assume that all dictionary operations take O(1), could you come up with a solution that is O(n) time complexity?

 <details>
 <summary>Hint for Challenge</summary>
-For every index, i, check if you've previously seen a number equal to (target-nums[i]).
+For every index, i, check if you've previously seen a number equal to (`target - nums[i]`).
+If so, retrieve the index of the number (`target - nums[i]`).
 There is a data structure that allows you to check this relatively quick.

 </details>